What is FactMyth.com?

 FactMyth.com is not a place to fact-check current political talking points (ex.
 “X” politician said this) or opinions (ex.
 “X” is wrong and “Y” is right).
 We also veer away from extremely emotional subjects and conspiracy theories.

-There are other great sites are out there which deal with these sorts of things, we stick to beliefs which are rooted in reality and thus can be categorized as fact or myth.
+There are other great sites are out there which deal with these sorts of things, we stick to beliefs which are rooted in reality and speak to timeless truths, and thus can be categorized as fact or myth today and remain useful for the future.

-As a rule of thumb, a specific factoid can certainly elicit an emotional response and debate, but the claim itself should be potentially quantifiable using reason and logic.
+As a rule of thumb, a specific factoid can certainly elicit an emotional response and debate, but the claim itself should be potentially quantifiable using reason and logic (it must follow the rules of knowledge and truth).

 Can Everything be Categorized as Fact or Myth?